-The K-function of nonwoven geotextiles has been measured in only a few studies.
-McCartney et al. (2008) adapted a hanging column test to measure outflow (Figure 12a), and used it to calculate the K-function of unsaturated geotextiles.
+K-function of nonwoven geotextiles has been measured in only a few studies.
+McCartney et al. (2008) adapted a hanging column test to measure outflow [Figure 9(a)], and used it to calculate the K-function of unsaturated geotextiles.
 Specifically, a Mariotte burette was used to maintain a constant suction value on the geotextile specimen, while still permitting outflow to be measured with the burette.
 This study used an approach proposed by Gardner (1956) to calculate the hydraulic conductivity from the outflow data obtained during different increments of suction applied with the hanging column.
-The measured K-function was consistent with the K-function predicted using the WRC.
-The hydraulic conductivity of geotextiles has also been estimated using instant profiling methods (e.g. Morris 2000; Stormont and Morris 2000).
-Figure 12b shows a view of the instantaneous profile setup.
+The measured K-function was consistent with the Kfunction predicted using the WRC.
+The hydraulic conductivity of geotextiles has also been estimated using instant profiling methods (e.g. Morris 2000, Stormont and Morris 2000).
+Figure 9(b) shows a view of the instantaneous profile setup.
 Very fine wire probes were used for time domain reflectometry (TDR) measurements to minimize their impact on water movement through the geotextile.
-However, these tests required a long time, and interpretation of transient flow using the instant profiling method, and variability in the shape of the K-function is often obtained.
-Stacked geotextile and capillary rise tests have also been used to determine the hydraulic conductivity of unsaturated geotextiles (Knight and Kotha 2001; Nahlawi et al. 2008).
-In principle, it is possible to determine the K-function concurrently with tests used to measure the WRC, but difficulties arise as a result of variability in results, head losses through the high-air-entry porous stones, and the lack of instrumentation in the stacked geotextile and capillary rise tests.
+However, these tests required long time and interpretation of transient flow using the instant profiling method and variability in the shape of the K-function is often obtained.
+Stacked geotextile and capillary rise tests have also been used to determine the hydraulic conductivity of unsaturated geotextiles (Knight and Kotha 2001, Nahlawi et al. 2008).
+In principle, it is possible to concurrently determine the K-function from test used to measure the WRC, but difficulties arise due to variability in results, head losses through the high-air-entry porous stones, and the lack of instrumentation in the stacked geotextile and capillary rise tests.